keboola/developers-docs/extend/common-interface/logging.md

 (log level `info`).
 The content of STDERR is collected and added (if not empty) as the last event of the job with level `error`.
 The events are displayed in a [Job detail](https://help.keboola.com/management/jobs/).

+The entire output from a component is filter for sensitive values.
+The [Runner](/extend/docker-runner/) keeps track of all encrypted values and if it encounters them in the component output, it replaces them by `[hidden]` placeholder.
+This prevents accidental leaking of sensitive information for example in exception traces.

 ## GELF Logger
 [GELF](http://docs.graylog.org/en/2.0/pages/gelf.html) is a log format allowing you to send [structured](http://docs.graylog.org/en/2.0/pages/gelf.html#gelf-format-specification) event messages.